+Questions and Answers on Trend reporting as outlined in the Regulation (EU) 2017/745 on medical devices (MDR) and the Regulation (EU) 2017/746 on in vitro diagnostic medical devices (IVDR)

 Introduction

 This document aims to explain and clarify questions related to Trend reporting as outlined in Article 88 of the Regulation (EU) 2017/745 on medical devices (MDR) and Article 83 of Regulation (EU) 2017/746 on in vitro diagnostic medical devices (IVDR).
-A common understanding and clarification related to Trend reporting is deemed essential for an effective and harmonised implementation of the vigilance requirements under the MDR and IVDR.
-To that end, this document is intended as a supporting tool for use by competent authorities, economic operators and other relevant parties to be read, in conjunction with the MDR and IVDR, to establish a common understanding of the MDR and IVDR vigilance requirements and obligations.
+A common understanding related to Trend reporting is deemed essential for an effective and harmonised implementation of the vigilance requirements under the MDR and IVDR.
+To that end, this document is intended as a supporting tool for use by Competent Authorities, Economic Operators and other relevant parties to be read, in conjunction with the MDR and IVDR, to provide a further clarification of the MDR and IVDR vigilance requirements and obligations.

-The requirements on regarding Trend Reporting, as defined in the Article 88 of the MDR, are applicable from the 26th May 2021.

-The requirements on regarding Trend reporting, as defined in the Article 83 of IVDR, are applicable from 26th May 2022.
+The Trend Reporting requirements, as defined in the Article 88 of the MDR and in the Article 83 of IVDR, are respectively applicable from the 26th May 2021 and 26th May 2022.

-The Trend Reporting under the MDR requires a consistent, standardized and systematic review of all incidents and expected side effects apart from serious incidents, by medical device manufacturers.
+The Trend Reporting under the MDR requires a consistent, standardized and systematic review of all incidents and expected undesirable side effects apart from serious incidents, by medical device manufacturers.
 As far as, IVDR requirements are concerned, a standardized and systematic review of all incidents and expected erroneous results, apart from serious incidents, is needed.

-The requirements regarding trend reporting differs between the directive 93/42/EEC and MDR.
+Undesirable side-effects must be documented and considered in the manufacturers risk management file, trending procedures and the benefit risk assessment of the device in order to detect potential trends that must be reported under Article 88 of MDR.
+If the manufacturer is uncertain about whether an incident is an expected undesirable side-effect and whether the incident falls under the definition of a serious incident, it must nevertheless submit a serious incident report within the reporting timelines.

 The MDR trend reporting is applied to the MDR and legacy devices.
-Similarly, the IVDR trend reporting is applicable to the IVDR and legacy devices.For the devices placed on the market prior to the date of application of the respective Regulation, “old devices”, the MDR and IVDR requirements related to trend reporting are in principle not applicable.
-Indeed, MDR/IVDR requirements that impact the device, its documentation (the labelling, the technical documentation to be drawn up) or the conditions for the placing on the market of the device, do not apply to old devices.
+Similarly, the IVDR trend reporting is applicable to the IVDR and legacy devices.
+For the requirements on trend reporting of old devices please refer to Question n.4.

-The requirements on trend reporting are applicable to:

-MDR certified devices

-IVDR certified devices

-Legacy devices (MDR and IVDR)

-Old devices (prior consultation of the National Competent Authority)

 The Terms and Concepts, useful for Trend Reporting, as outlined in Section 2 of Chapter VII of the Regulation (EU) 2017/745 on medical devices, are defined on the document Questions and Answers on Vigilance Terms and Concepts (add reference when available).

-The concepts defined in this document are applicable to the corresponding articles of the Regulation (EU) 2017/746 on in vitro diagnostic medical devices (IVDR), when an IVDR-specific Q&A document is not available.
+For an easier reading, consider that the concepts defined in this document are applicable to the corresponding articles of the Regulation (EU) 2017/746 on in vitro diagnostic medical devices (IVDR).

 What shall a manufacturer report with a Trend Report?

-The requirement for trend reporting is outlined in Article 88 (1) MDR and Article 83 (1) IVDR.
+Article 88 (1) MDR and Article 83 (1) IVDR outline the requirements for trend reporting.